-When kits are unavailable, the CSR attempts to contact the customer twice to offer a mail replacement.
-If the CSR cannot contact the customer, the record is marked as a refusal unless the customer contacts the call center to request a kit.
+When kits were unavailable, the CSR attempted to contact the customer twice to offer a mail replacement.
+If the CSR could not contact the customer, the record was marked as a refusal, unless the customer contacted the call center to request a kit.

-For the 2013-2014 program years, 17 customers were marked as a refusal.
+For the 2013-2014 program years, no customers refused their kits.
 Table 17 outlines reported and verified measure quantities.